DatTruong606/dattruong/essays/ui-framework.md

 Frameworks also have a large community that supports the development of the framework.
 Frameworks can be an industry standard since so many people use it, so it would make sense for many web-designers to learn it as well.
 With a huge community comes with a lot of support and contributions.
 There can be many extensions to these frameworks, allowing users to design with minimal code.

+<hr>

+##How it is going
 My personal experience with Bootstrap is by far, better than HTML.
 Documentations are easy to use and a lot of tools are intuitive and easy to understand.

-<hr>
+Using Bootstrap so far has been less reliant on CSS, since a lot of parameters can be set in the HTML file.
+Setting things like columns are easier than pure HTML with the use of "row" and "col".
+Adding company icons is made easy using Bootstrap's own library, so there is no need to download and import pictures.
+It seems like managing design elements like images, footers, and navigation bars are made easier with Bootstrap.

+In the future, I want to explore and use other frameworks to see what they provide compared to Bootstrap.
+I think pure HTML and CSS will not get you very far in web design, at least in the industry.
+Being able to use a framework efficiently will increase productivity because you are not reinventing the wheel every project.